jlhutch/pylru/README.txt

     cached = WriteBackCacheManager(store, size)
     cached = pylru.lruwrap(store, size, True)
                         # This is a factory function that does the same thing.

+    value = cached[key] # Lookup a value given its key. cached[key] = value # Insert a key/value pair.
+    del cached[key]     # Delete a value given its key.
+                        #
+                        # WARNING - keys can't be None

+    key in cache        # Test for membership.
+Does not affect the cache order.

     cached.keys()       # Return an iterator over the keys in the cache/store